MarimerLLC/BlazorHol/labs/12/readme.md

 ## Implementing the Controller

 1. Add a new folder to the server project called `Controllers`
-1. Add a new class to the `Controllers` folder called `PeopleController`
+1. Add a new class to the `Controllers` folder called `PersonController`
-1. Add the following code to the `PeopleController` class:
+1. Add the following code to the `PersonController` class:

 ```csharp
 using BlazorHolDataAccess.Data;